 Like many winter Ukrainian dishes, this salad is vitamin and colorful.
-The brightest colors give carrots and beets, they are also part of borsch.
+Carrots and beets give the brightest colors, and they also belong to the ingredients of borsch.
 People joke that vinaigrette is a vegetarian borsch mix.
-Indeed, the leftover salad you can use to prepare it.
+Indeed, you can use leftover salad to prepare it.
 Just add the broth.

 Directions

-2. Cut as you like when the vegetables have cooled, cut them into cubes.
+- Cut as you like when the vegetables have cooled; cut them into cubes.

-3. Take out pickled cucumbers or cucumbers from brine, chop them.
+- Take out pickled cucumbers or cucumbers from brine and chop them.
 Large pieces give the salad a varied flavor.

 It looks like an interesting and unique twist on a classic vinaigrette recipe.
 The recipe calls for ingredients such as sauerkraut, olive oil, apple cider vinegar, honey, Dijon mustard, and garlic.